CalaFlan/Callums-Clipper/README.md

 If you want to talk about the project for any reason, you can contact me on [LinkedIn](https://www.linkedin.com/in/callum-flanagan/) or [BlueSky](@calflan.bsky.social)

 also here's my [website and portfolio](Callumflanagan.com)

+I'm placing my code under Creative Commons Zero v1.0 Universal License (CC0-1.0), But do remember that this uses JUCE's framework which is covered by a different license so remember to read and abide by [JUCE's Licensing](https://juce.com/get-juce/) before releasing anything especially if you plan on selling it.